ronen567/just-the-docs/docs/batch-and-minibatch.md

 \\(w=w-\alpha \cdot \frac{\partial L(w)}{\partial w}\\)

 Where \\(L(w)\\) is a Loss function.
-Loss function expresses the prediction's accuracy calculated for a every Training data example.
+Loss function expresses the prediction's accuracy calculated for a every training data example.

 Eq.
-1 shows the formula for the recursive update of the network weight coefficient w, by substructing the Loss value  \\(L(w)\\) multipied by learning rate \\(\alpha\\).
+1 shows the formula for the recursive update of the network weight coefficient w: The new coefficient value w equals to the current w, substructed by the Loss value \\(L(w)\\) multipied by learning rate \\(\alpha\\).
-\\(L(w)\\) is calculated per each Training data example.
-This variant of Gradient Descent is called **Stochastic Gradient Descent**, abrivated to **SGD**.
+This variant of Gradient Descent, at which Eq.
+1 is calculated for each data sample, is called **Stochastic Gradient Descent**, abrivated to **SGD**.
 Naturally, The gradients of the Loss function may be noisy, as a result of the random noise normally added to the input data samples.

 The noisy gradient slows down convergence, as a result of deflections from the path on the sgradient's slpe towards the gradient's minima.
-Calculating an averaged value of the gradient, over a batch of samples, may solve this slow down in convergence.
+This noisy gradients problem may be solved by averaging the gradients over a batch of samples, so in case of an n -samples batch size, Eq.
+1 is calculated once per n samples.
 The rest of this post introduces the considerations involved in selecting the batch size.